jar-b/awsipranges/README.md

 Flags:
   -cachefile string
-        Location of the cached ip-ranges.json file (default "~/.aws/ip-ranges.json") -network-border-group string
+        Location of the cached ip-ranges.json file (default "~/.aws/ip-ranges.json") -expiration string
+        Duration after which the cached ranges file should be replaced -network-border-group string
         Network border group to filter on (e.g. us-west-2-lax-1) -region string